SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Self-paced Reinforcement Fine-tuning

-This dynamic update process ensures that the sampling distribution adapts online to the evolving state of the model.
-Clusters that temporarily present higher error rates receive increased sampling probability, while those that become easy are sampled less frequently.
-Crucially, because rewards are derived from model predictions themselves, this approach tightly couples curriculum scheduling with real-time model capacity—resulting in a self-regulating training signal that continuously steers focus toward maximally informative examples.
-Full algorithm of SPaRFT is provided in Algorithm \ref{alg:algorithm}, Appendix \ref{ref:algorithm}.
-In addition, we formally analyze the convergence of the MAB used in SPaRFT, as stated in the following Proposition.
+This dynamic update ensures that the sampling distribution adapts online to the evolving state of the model: clusters that remain challenging receive more attention, while clusters that become easy are sampled less frequently.
+The full SPaCe procedure is provided in Algorithm~\ref{alg:algorithm} (Appendix~\ref{ref:algorithm}).
+We further analyze the convergence behavior of the scheduler in the following proposition.

-\begin{proposition} Under assumptions: (i) bounded rewards, LLM training with (ii) gradient clipping and (iii) decayed learning rate, the Thompson Sampling scheduler in SPaRFT satisfies sublinear reward variation up to step $T$: \(V_T = O(\log T)\).
-Consequently, as \(t \to \infty\), the sampling distribution concentrates on clusters with maximal expected reward. \end{proposition}
+\begin{proposition} Under assumptions: (i) bounded rewards, LLM training with (ii) gradient clipping and (iii) decayed learning rate, the Thompson Sampling scheduler in SPaCe satisfies sublinear variation up to step $T$: \(V_T = O(\log T)\).
+Consequently, as \(t \to \infty\), the sampling distribution concentrates on clusters with maximal expected sampling score. \end{proposition}

 \begin{proof} See Appendix~\ref{sec:bandit_convergence}. \end{proof}